ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/scorecard-group.md

 - the column we want to use as the list: `est_id`
 - the column we want to use as the numeric value: `has_ethnicity`

-We must also define `displayValue` in the `measure` for the numeric value to display:
+We must also define `displayValue` in the `measure` for the numeric value:
 - Informs which column the numeric value should be taken from, and which is the description column.
-- Informs that the group is to be generated from a list
+- instructs that the group is to be generated from a list

 In this dataset we have 4 unique values for `est_id`, therefore we will have 4 scorecards in our group